brunovilar/WhoAmI-FirefoxOS/README.md

 ##Contribute to us

 If you care about the Open Web and Open Plataforms, you are one of us.
-Please,feel free to fork and PR your changes.
+Please, feel free to fork and PR your changes.
 We'll be glad to update and sharpen this app.

 ## L10N this app!